-Any cross-border transaction between two associated or related parties are subject to transfer pricing provisions in India.
-With the growing economic activity of the multinational groups across the globe, there had been growing concerns over manipulation of the price charged or paid in the intra-group transactions.
+Any cross-border transaction between two associated or related parties is subject to transfer pricing provisions in India.
+With the growing economic activity of multinational groups across the globe, there had been growing concerns over manipulation of the price charged or paid in intra-group transactions.
 The Indian Government introduced Transfer Pricing Regulation vide Finance Act, 2001.

-The Indian Transfer Pricing regulation provide for selecting the most appropriate method among the various transfer pricing methods to justify the arm’s length nature of the transactions.
+The Indian Transfer Pricing regulation provides for selecting the most appropriate method among the various transfer pricing methods to justify the arm’s length nature of the transactions.

-Over the years, transfer pricing regulation in India are becoming increasingly complex.
+Over the years, transfer pricing regulations in India is becoming increasingly complex.
 The last several years witnessed substantial litigation on transfer pricing-related issues.
-These issues covered topics ranging from simpler topics on comparability to more complex economic concepts on re-characterization, marketing intangibles, cost-sharing arrangements, financial transactions etc. With the introduction of base erosion and profit shifting (BEPS), the complexity in the transfer pricing provision is further increased.
+These issues covered topics ranging from simpler topics on comparability to more complex economic concepts on re-characterization, marketing intangibles, cost-sharing arrangements, financial transactions, etc. With the introduction of base erosion and profit shifting (BEPS), the complexity of the transfer pricing provision is further increased.
 Therefore, it is imperative for businesses to align their related party transactions with acceptable transfer pricing policies.